fbpx

 Clinical Director, SPARKS

-Years ago, in an undergraduate social psychology class, I recall my professor focusing an entire lecture on how the industrial revolution affected our relationship with nature.
-Specifically, the professor talked about the migration to cities and the increasing amount of time children spent inside, whether working or at school.
+Years ago, in an undergraduate social psychology class, my professor focused an entire lecture on how the Industrial Revolution affected our relationship with nature.
+Specifically, the professor talked about the migration to cities and the increasing amount of time children spend inside, whether working or at school.
 Coupled with an increase in pollution and limited urban green space, doctors started seeing a rise in depression, anxiety, and general malaise.
 Their prescription?
 A fresh air retreat—time away from the city, time spent in nature.

-Fast forward to the present day, and I no longer consider the lecture ridiculous.
-After all, we are navigating a pandemic that has increased our screen time and, for many of us, our sedentary behavior.
-We are worn out and ground down from restrictions, global illness, and death.
-For me, the monotony of quarantine, especially through the cold winter months, brewed an apathy that made the idea of time outside seem too effortful or uncomfortable.
+Fast forward to the present day, and I no longer consider the prescription for nature ridiculous.
+After all, we are navigating social media algorithms designed to increase screen time and, for many of us, our sedentary behavior.
+We are recovering from unprecedented global illness and worn-out from the anticipation of further political divide.
+For some, the cold winter months brewed an apathy that made the idea of time outside seem too effortful or uncomfortable.

-As an adult this past winter—a parent and an employee one year into the pandemic—my enthusiasm for the outdoors froze.
+As an adult this past winter—a parent and a remote-first employee—my enthusiasm for the outdoors froze.
 My boys, too, started to fight me on going outside.
 Their curiosity and energy dulled.
-Too tired to stand firm, I would sit with them and watch The Never Ending Story or Captain Underpants for the umpteenth time.
-The greyness of winter pandemic life started to feel like a never-ending cycle of work, chores, and screen time.
+Too tired to stand firm, I would approve screen time requests for more Roblox or Fortnite, so I could focus my energy on indoor life.
+The greyness of winter life started to feel like a never-ending cycle of work, chores, and screen time.

 Then spring hit.
 The days stretched longer and felt brighter.
 The trees started to come alive, and I felt like wearing pants with buttons for the first time in a while.
 My boys, not so much.
-They were still trapped in the brain fog of remote learning and social isolation.
+They were still trapped in the brain fog of short, dark days and too much screen time.
 They were suffering from Nature-Deficit Disorder.
 The only prescription?
 More cowbell.
-Apologies, that’s not right.
+Uh…that’s not right.
 The only prescription?
 More time outside.

 Richard Louv coined the term nature deficit disorder in his international bestseller from 2005, Last Child In the Woods, where he writes that “the child in nature is an endangered species, and the health of children and the health of the Earth are inseparable.”
 In his more recent book, Vitamin N: 500 ways to Enrich the Health & Happiness of Your Family & Community, Louv suggests that pediatricians across the country are now writing park prescriptions.
 The science is clear: time in nature is as important as eating a balanced diet and sleeping well.
 As Louv explains, experiences in the natural world boost the immune system, stimulate learning and creativity, and serve as a buffer to depression and anxiety.
 Confirmed by our optometrist at a recent eye exam, time in nature can even improve myopia.

-So my family took a page from Louv’s book: we set up a rule that we had to spend 30 minutes engaged in movement outside every day, rain or shine.
+So, my family renewed our commitment to nature and took a page from Louv’s book: we set up a rule that we had to spend 30 minutes engaged in movement outside every day, rain or shine.
 I would be a liar if I told you we accomplished this goal every day.
 In fact, I resorted to peppering in a few behavior analytic interventions (see: Premack Principle) to buoy the effort and enthusiasm.
-But it has gotten easier, and we are all feeling less ‘blah.’
+But every day is easier, and we are all feeling less ‘blah’ and more ‘yeah’ as the sunshine feeds our energy.
 We plan one big activity every weekend—a hike, a long bike ride, or a yard project.
-Pokémon Go city hikes are a favorite.
-We also use an app that identifies trees, and we dusted off our bug vacuum just in time for the Brood X cicada season.

 Want to know how nature can help your child or teen with autism?
 Browse these stories and studies: